AdamHolwerda/bloom-cli/README.md

 ###Cover images

 If you have a folder called `images` in the same location as your export location (you should make one maybe) and then inside that a file called `cover.jpg` the image will show up on your index page after you bloom.
+Va va voom.

 ###Exclude some sheets